overhide/overhide/docs/decentralization.md

 By default all of a broker's data is stored in broker-local storage and not in decentralized persistence.

-A user has to either [opt-in all their data](broker.html#operation--auth-opt-in--agree--put) or [select *segment-keys*](broker.html#definition-DatastoreKeySettings) to leverage the data decentralization discussed here.
+A user has to either [opt-in all their data](broker.html#operation--auth-opt-in--agree--put) or [select *segment-keys*](broker.html#definition-DatastoreKeySettings) to leverage decentralized persistence.

+Regardless of *opt-in*, the user always has at their disposal [*client-driven* quasi-decentralization](#client-driven-quasi-decentralization) as enabled by the [*client-driven* data migration use-cases](#broker-api-support-for-data-stewardship).

-With the exception of the section on [manual import/export](#other-considerations), this write-up discusses [data-stewardship](glossary.html#data-steward) and use of [*IPFS*](https://ipfs.io/) as if the user did opt-in into decentralized persistence.
+With the exception of the section on [*client-driven* quasi-decentralization](#client-driven-quasi-decentralization) and parts of "[Broker API Support For Data-Stewardship](#broker-api-support-for-data-stewardship)", this write-up discusses [data-stewardship](glossary.html#data-steward) and use of [*IPFS*](https://ipfs.io/) as if the user did *opt-in* into decentralized persistence.

 ## Data Stewardship

 Data decentralization in *overhide* is supported by an explicitly managed network of [data-stewards](glossary.html#data-steward).

-*Data-stewards* are all *overhide* brokers on the same distributed persistence network to which a user pays a subscription: a subset of all *overhide* brokers on the network.
+*Data-stewards* are all *overhide* brokers on the same distributed persistence network to which a user [authorizes](remuneration-api.md): a subset of all *overhide* brokers on the network.

-An *active data-steward* is a subscribed-to *overhide* broker that the user interacts with for mutating data.
+An *active data-steward* is an [authorized](remuneration-api.md) *overhide* broker that the user interacts with for mutating data.
 Only one *overhide* broker can be delegated as an *active data-steward* (see "Data Mutation Speed Considerations" below).

-A *passive data-steward* is any other subscribed-to *overhide* broker.
+A *passive data-steward* is any other [authorized](remuneration-api.md) *overhide* broker.
 There can be many *passive data-stewards*.
 These are read-only.
 These guarantee to make the user's data available as soon as it's shared with them by the *active data-steward*.
 A *passive data-steward* can be made "active" at any time; it's prudent to deactivate any previously *active data-steward*.

 All nodes on the broker's distributed persistence network may receive and make-available the user's data; but the *stewards* ensure to pin the user's data and guarantee its availability.